coprolit/rpg-rules/injury-death-healing.md

 1 per hour if the character rests (1 per three hours if the character is active).

 ### Injuries
-Injuries (specific damage to a part of the body as a result of criticals), apply a penalty that represents the pain and incapacity caused by the injury.
+Injuries (specific damage to a part of the body as a result of `criticals`) apply a penalty that represents the pain and incapacity caused by the injury.
 They require longer recovery even after being treated.

 #### Severity
 Injuries are assigned a severity depending on the penalty or amount of bleeding: